-For detailed guidelines, see S-99 Annex A which describes conventions and guidelines for the content of the IHO GI Registry (draft under development).

 Feature Catalogue

 The Feature Catalogue is an XML document which conforms to the S-100 XML Feature Catalogue Schema.
 Note, for Imagery and Gridded Data, a coverage is a feature type, and a Product Specification Feature Catalogue should define the attributes, coverage feature (with spatial primitive type ‘coverage’).